Canada Recovery Benefit (CRB) Law(16 April 2021)

 This avoids a similar problem to that experienced with self-employment earnings.
 That is, even if the employment earnings were counted as the 'post-source deduction' figure (which is lower), if they were over $5,000 then a corrected figure would be even higher - so no "minimum required income level" problem occurs.

 - EI and QPIP Pregnancy and Parental Benefits

 Pregnancy and parental benefits under the Employment Insurance Act, both for employees and self-employed people.

 "(A)ny other source of income that is prescribed by regulation".

 This criterion is that "for reasons related to COVID-19" [other than child or family member care duties as set out in CRBA 17(1)(f)(i-ii)], they were "not employed or self-employed or they had a reduction of at least 50% ... in their average weekly employment income or self-employment income", in the two-week eligibility period.
 This non-earnings or reduction of earnings for 2020 relates to 2019, for 2021 it is 2020 - or alternatively for any application date (within the Sept-Sept 'CRB window'), it is "the 12-month period preceding the day on which they make the application".

 In other words, if your earnings reduction is 50% or more from what you made on average in the 'last year' [ie. 2019, 2020 or "the 12-month period preceding the day on which they make the application", respectively], in the two-week eligibility period that you are currently applied for, then you are eligible.
 Again, the figures for self-employment earnings are net: CRBA 3(2).

-The percentage of earning reduction may be varied by Regulation [CRBA 3(4)], however at the date of writing no CRBA regulations have yet been made.
+The percentage of earning reduction may be varied by regulation [CRBA 3(4)].

 (g) No Regular EI Eligibility